rclasen/qmk_firmware/readme.md

 * [ergotravel](/keyboards/ergotravel/keymaps/rclasen/) - why on earth is
   the innermost thumb key tilted?
 It's useless and sacrifies another good thumb key below B. Staggering is like ergodox: Too conservative.
+Pro micro prevents later access to switches/leds/... and creates extra height.

 * [crkbd](/keyboards/crkbd/keymaps/rclasen) - AKA corne/helidox.
 Has
   similar issues as the iris, but is more compact.
+For whatever reason I'm having less issues with the thumb cluster when switching from ergodox/chimera/diverge to crkbd as I have with the iris.

 * [iris](/keyboards/keebio/iris/keymaps/rclasen/) - built it with 2x1u thumb key
   ... but I don't like the upper position.
 Unfortunately the thumb key below c and v is a tiny bit too far under my palm for frequent use.
 It's nice to have the thumb keys shifted by .5u ... but I'd prefer to have them shifted the other direction.
 Staggering is like ergodox: Too conservative.
+Pro micro prevents later access to switches/leds/... and creates extra height.

 * [lets split](/keyboards/lets_split/keymaps/rclasen/) - note that I start
   with the alphas on the outermost columns!
 While I'm heavily into columnar stagger I'm surprised how good I get along with a plain ortho layout.
 Though, my thumbs often loose their homing key -> needs significantly differnt caps for thumbs!
 On dox/diverge this is accomplished by the gap between bottom row and thumb cluster.
+Pro micro prevents later access to switches/leds/... and creates extra height.

 * [levinson](/keyboards/keebio/levinson/keymaps/rclasen/) - same as lets split,
   but with backlight.